mathstud/stat5010/README.md

 # stat5010 Final Project
 Final project in STAT 5010: Statistical Methods and Applications II.
-- Focuses on baseball statistics for hitters/batters, pitchers, and fielding
+- Focuses on baseball statistical analysis for hitters/batters, pitchers, and fielding

 ### Research Questions